What is Disney Vacation Club (and Should You Buy) in 2022

 With any timeshare ownership, it’s unwise to consider purchasing for any financial benefits.
 Timeshares do not usually appreciate.
 Disney Vacation Club has shown promise on the resale market, with some owners even making a profit.
 However, making a profit should not be your end goal when you decide to purchase as you can’t control the resale value; Disney controls that through various forces.

 Disney lovers, families, and frequent travelers consider Disney Vacation Club worth it because they use it every year and reap considerable benefits.
 However, if you don’t think you’ll make reservations every year, or maybe you aren’t that big of a fan of Disney, it’s probably not a good idea to buy.
-Some families decide to sell their DVC points on the resale market once their over the days of Disney.
+Some families decide to sell their DVC points on the resale market once their over the days of Disney or list them as timeshare rentals.
 While some still use their decade after decade.

 However, Disney Vacation Club owners love owning a piece of their favorite resorts and experiencing the magic every year.
 With over 200,000 owners worldwide, it’s easy to see why Disney Vacation Club is one of the best timeshares out there.